TrickzTwix/Test/Definitions.md

 Description | The purpose or reason for the creation of the faction.
 Balance | The amount of money the player has in or outside of the faction.
 There is player and faction balance.
 Warp | The destination or a location.
 Alternative way of travel.
+Raid | The word one uses to destroy, loot or obliterate a faction using force, strategy, and or TNT.